ivanbuncic/filther/README.md

-# Filther - your best array duplicates estinguisher
+# Filther - your best array duplicates extinguisher

 Filtering Arrays for duplicates